China releases some details of a 12-point peace plan to end the war in Ukraine

 6. Protecting civilians and prisoners of war (POWs).

-7. Keeping nuclear power plants safe.
+7. Keeping nuclear power plants (NPPs) safe.

 8. Reducing strategic risks.